Pre-K Printable Fun

 Tropical Island Music and Hula Dancing

-Coconut Shells have been used to make a variety of instruments, Use Coconut shells to make your own music.
+Coconut Shells have been used to make a variety of instruments, share these images with your preschoolers then invite them to get creative to make their own coconut inspired instruments.

 Palm Tree-Group Art Project